Shouree/storm-http-framework/doc/03-Library_Reference/01-Standard_Library/03-Strings.md

 Strings
 =======

-The standard library contains a type for strings, named `Str`.
-The classes `Object` and `TObject` both contain a member `toS` that creates a string representation of objects.
+The standard library contains a type for strings, named `core.Str`.
+The types `core.Object` and `core.TObject` both contain a member `toS` that creates a string representation of objects.
 There is also a template function `toS` that converts values to strings using the output operator for a string buffer.
 As such, most types can be converted to string by typing `<obj>.toS()`.

 The `Str` type is immutable, meaning that it is not possible to modify a string once it has been created.
 It provides an interface where it is possible to access individual codepoints without